JaguarM/EpsteinTool/guide/frontend/embedded-text-viewer.md

    - Updates the SVG `<text>` element with a single `setAttribute('x', ...)` call — no DOM reflow.
    - Repositions all hit rects to match.
 4. **Escape** closes the popover (first press) or exits micro-typo mode (second press).
-5. Double-clicking outside any text element also exits the mode.
+5. Clicking the Nudge button again also exits the mode.

 The nudge popover is an absolutely-positioned `<div class="utb-nudge-popover">` placed relative to the `.page-container` element.